 Are Pineapple Green Cheek Conures Good For Beginners?

-Pineapple green cheek conures are excellent beginner birds.
-That’s because they’re easy to care for and have an affectionate temperament.
-They’re also small and don’t have a ridiculously long lifespan, so they’re not too much of a commitment for owners who have never owned a parrot before.
+Pineapple green cheek conures are good beginner birds.
+That’s because they’re easy to care for and have an affectionate, warm temperament.
+They’re also small and don’t have an overly long lifespan.

-However, because they need plenty of human interaction, pineapple green cheek conures are best suited to owners who have lots of time to spare and aren’t away from home for too long.
-Conures that don’t get the attention they need become anxious and depressed.
+However, because they need human interaction, pineapple green cheek conures are best suited to owners with time to spare and aren’t away from home for too long.
+Conures that lack attention will become anxious and depressed.

 Differences Between Green Cheek vs. Maroon-Bellied Conure

-Green cheek and maroon bellied conures are very similar birds, but they have several noticeable differences if you know what you’re looking for.
-These includes:
+Green cheek and maroon-bellied conures are similar birds, but they have several noticeable differences:

-- A maroon-bellied conure’s tail is green on top and slightly maroon underneath.
-A green cheek’s is a darker maroon underneath.
+- A maroon-bellied conure’s tail is green on top and slightly maroon underneath, whereas a green cheek’s is a darker maroon underneath.

 - Maroon-bellied conures have a darker belly than green cheek conures.